robinrendle/robinrendle.com/README.md

 }
 ```

 From there I have an Alfred extension that adds in the date, although I should probably update this script to do that and add the title automagically.
-The final part of that script will load it up in Atom
+The final part of that script will load it up in Atom.